MITgcm/MITgcm/doc/examples/global_oce_biogeo/global_oce_biogeo.rst

 The input fields needed for this run (in :filelink:`verification/tutorial_global_oce_biogeo/input`) are:

--  :filelink:`input/data <verification/tutorial_global_oce_biogeo/input/data>`: specifies the main parameters for the experiment, some parameters that may be useful to know: :varlink:`nTimeSteps` number timesteps model will run, change to 720 to run for a year :varlink:`taveFreq` frequency with which time averages are done, change to 31104000 for annual averages.
+-  :filelink:`input/data <verification/tutorial_global_oce_biogeo/input/data>`: specifies the main parameters for the experiment.
+Some parameters that may be useful to know: :varlink:`nTimeSteps` number timesteps model will run, change to 720 to run for a year :varlink:`taveFreq` frequency with which time averages are done, change to 31104000 for annual averages.

--  :filelink:`input/data.diagnostics <verification/tutorial_global_oce_biogeo/input/data.diagnostics>`: species details of diagnostic pkg output
+-  :filelink:`input/data.diagnostics <verification/tutorial_global_oce_biogeo/input/data.diagnostics>`: specifies details of diagnostic pkg output

--  :filelink:`input/data.gchem <verification/tutorial_global_oce_biogeo/input/data.gchem>`: specifics files and other details needed in the biogeochemistry model run
+-  :filelink:`input/data.gchem <verification/tutorial_global_oce_biogeo/input/data.gchem>`: specifies details needed in the
+   biogeochemistry model run

--  :filelink:`input/data.gmredi <verification/tutorial_global_oce_biogeo/input/data.gmredi>`: species details for the GM parameterization
+-  :filelink:`input/data.gmredi <verification/tutorial_global_oce_biogeo/input/data.gmredi>`: specifies details for the GM parameterization

 -  :filelink:`input/data.pkg <verification/tutorial_global_oce_biogeo/input/data.pkg>`: set true or false for various packages to be used